KAKUNIN

 Step 3: Install Dependencies (2 min)

-npm install @kakunin/sdk @kakunin/trading-bot axios dotenv
+npm install @kakunin/sdk axios dotenv

 Step 4: Initialize Agent (5 min)